The 10 Golden Steps to Customer Delight: #5 Will Surprise You!

 6.BEWARE OF THE HIPPO (The Highest Paid Person's Opinion)

 Organizations that focus on hierarchies and org charts too much and chase titles suffer from the common problem of the autocratic HIPPO.
 The results of such a strategy are invariably a lack of engagement by internal staff, breakdown in design thinking (or innovative thinking), and stagnation of process and customer engagement.

 In other words, the No-No's of customer experience.

 (a.)
 Empower your teams to make independent (non-approval based) decisions for their customers.

 (b.)
-Train your teams to understand process and engineering workflows so they get access to information fast, without having to constantly ask.
+Train your teams to understand the process and engineering workflows, so they get access to information fast, without having to ask constantly.

 7. HAPPY EMPLOYEES MAKE HAPPY CUSTOMERS

-There is a direct co-relation between employee satisfaction and customer satisfaction.
-After all- if your employees hate working for your company, how can you possibly expect their interactions with your customers to elicit positive responses?
-The two don’t mix.
+There is a direct correlation between employee satisfaction and customer satisfaction.
+After all, if your employees hate working for your company, how can you possibly expect their interactions with your customers to elicit positive responses?
+The two don't mix.

-Keeping a keen eye on how your employees feel, think and act at work has a direct impact on customer satisfaction.
+Keeping a keen eye on how your employees feel, think, and act at work directly impacts customer satisfaction.